USS Constitution: Old Ironsides

 Constitution was built in an era when a ship's expected service life was 10 to 15 years.
 Secretary of the Navy John Branch made a routine order for surveys of ships in the reserve fleet, and commandant of the Charlestown Navy Yard Charles Morris estimated a repair cost of over $157,000 for Constitution.
 On 14 September 1830, an article appeared in the Boston Advertiser which erroneously claimed that the Navy intended to scrap Constitution.
 Two days later, the poem "Old Ironsides" by Oliver Wendell Holmes was published in the same newspaper and, soon, republished throughout the country.
 The poem ignited public indignation and inciting efforts to save "Old Ironsides" from the scrap yard.
 Secretary Branch approved the costs, and Constitution began a leisurely repair period while awaiting completion of the dry dock then under construction at the yard.
+Her renovation had been approved in February 1831, but the dry dock would not be complete for another two years, delaying the work.
 In contrast to the efforts to save Constitution, another round of surveys in 1834 found her sister ship Congress unfit for repair; she was unceremoniously broken up in 1835.

 On 24 June 1833, Constitution entered dry dock.
 Captain Jesse Elliott, the new commander of the Navy yard, oversaw her reconstruction.
 Constitution had 30 in of hog in her keel and remained in dry dock until 21 June 1834.
 This was the first of many times that souvenirs were made from her old planking; Isaac Hull ordered walking canes, picture frames, and even a phaeton, which was presented to President Andrew Jackson.
+By early 1835 she was again in usable condition.

 Meanwhile, Elliott directed the installation of a new figurehead of President Jackson under the bowsprit, which became a subject of much controversy due to Jackson's political unpopularity in Boston at the time.
 Elliot was a Jacksonian Democrat, and he received death threats.
 Rumors circulated about the citizens of Boston storming the navy yard to remove the figurehead themselves.

 A merchant captain named Samuel Dewey accepted a small wager as to whether he could complete the task of removal.
 Elliot had posted guards on Constitution to ensure the safety of the figurehead, but Dewey crossed the Charles River in a small boat, using the noise of thunderstorms to mask his movements, and managed to saw off most of Jackson's head.
 The severed head made the rounds between taverns and meeting houses in Boston until Dewey personally returned it to Secretary of the Navy Mahlon Dickerson; it remained on Dickerson's library shelf for many years.
 The addition of busts to her stern escaped controversy of any kind, depicting Isaac Hull, William Bainbridge, and Charles Stewart; the busts remained in place for the next 40 years.